-Every winter I make a batch of home-made elderberry syrup to help naturally strengthen mine and my family’s defenses.
-It’s now becoming that time of year again where we need to prepare ourselves against the winter lurgy.
-Prevention is best, and I make this syrup for my family to strengthen their defenses while being exposed, to protect against succumbing to the cold and ‘flu virus.
+Every winter I make a batch of home-made elderberry syrup.
+I’m going to share this easy to make remedy using dried elderberries- but you can use fresh berries if you’ve been organised enough to pick your own!
+It’s now the time of year again where we need to prepare ourselves against the winter ‘lurgy’.
+Prevention is best, and I make this syrup for myself and my family to strengthen our defenses in order to protect against succumbing to the cold and ‘flu virus.

-This easy to make concoction using dried elderberries is high in whole food vitamin C and anti-oxidant rich flavonoids that have been shown to strengthen immune function and beat the cold and ‘flu quicker.
+These small, purple-black berries found growing in bunches on elder trees (Sambucus nigra), are high in whole food vitamin C and anti-oxidant rich flavonoids that have been shown to strengthen immune function and promote faster recovery from the cold and ‘flu virus.
 The berries are also powerful diaphoretics; by inducing sweating, they reduce fevers.
-According to a 2004 study, ‘flu symptoms were relieved on average 4 days earlier and use of rescue medication was significantly less in those receiving elderberry extract compared with placebo.
+According to a 2004 study,‘flu symptoms were relieved on average 4 days earlier and use of rescue medication was significantly less in those receiving elderberry extract compared with placebo.

-- 70g dried black elderberries (I order mine online from here, but you can pick your own!)
+- 100g dried black elderberries (I order mine online from here, but you can pick your own in season!)